-The Nominating Committee (NC) comprises non-executive directors, namely Mr Ang, Mrs Lui, Tan Sri Mohd Hassan Marican and Mr Chin.
+All the Nominating Committee (NC) members are nonexecutive directors, namely Mr Ang, Mrs Lui, Tan Sri Mohd Hassan and Mr Tan.
 Three out of four NC members, including its chairman, are independent.
-They are Mr Ang, Tan Sri Mohd Hassan Marican and Mr Chin.
+They are Mr Ang, Tan Sri Mohd Hassan and Mr Tan.

-The NC is responsible for reviewing Sembcorp's board to ensure strong, independent and sound leadership to drive the continued success of the company and its businesses.
+The NC is responsible for continually reviewing Sembcorp's board composition to ensure strong, independent and sound board leadership to drive the continued success of the company and our businesses.